nuxt/docs/en/guide/plugins.md

 We may want to use external packages/modules in our application, one great example is [axios](https://github.com/mzabriskie/axios) for making HTTP request for both server and client.

-We install it via NPM:
+We install it via npm:

 ```bash
 npm install --save axios